 An active policy of substituting some glycol ethers

 OSPA members pay particular attention to promoting alternatives to glycol ethers classified as “Toxic for reproduction”:

 - For several years, OSPA has therefore been recommending a policy restricting the marketing of these glycol ethers to industrial applications that do not yet have an obvious substitute solution (such as the manufacture of medicines to cure cancer or antifreeze additives for aircraft fuels).

-- Thus, for example, the use in Europe of glycol ethers classified as toxic for reproduction from category 2 has continually fallen and has now reached very marginal volumes (less than 1% of European glycol ethers market).
+- Thus, for example, the use in Europe of glycol ethers classified as toxic for reproduction from category 1 has continually fallen and has now reached very marginal volumes.

 These substances can be used only in an industrial environment where exposure levels and risks must be controlled and where there is no technical alternative in terms of a substitute.
 The customer must ensure that Occupational Exposures/Emissions are within the legal constraints AND that there is no remaining residue of these glycol ethers left in the end product.